Difference Between Job Analysis and Job Design

 What is the purpose of job design?

-Job design focuses on optimising the work process, embedding the right values and improve the productivity of an employee.
+Job design focuses on optimising the work process, embedding the right values and improving the productivity of an employee.
 This is further done by clarifying goals and procedures, elements of jobs, listing down the responsibilities and making a suitable system for conducting tasks!

 Hope this blog has helped you gain a comprehensive understanding of job analysis and job design.
 Aiming to pursue your career in Human Resource Management?
 Our Leverage Edu experts are here to assist you in choosing a suitable course and university that can equip you with the necessary knowledge, skills and exposure to build a rewarding career in this emerging field of study!
 Book an e-meeting with us today!